Here is one more reason to love Hawai’i – our Home-Grown Chocolate!

 Cacao, and therefore chocolate production, has increased as Hawaii’s former top producers, pineapple and sugarcane, have basically ceased operations on a large scale.

 Pineapple was first planted in 1520 and sugarcane in 1825.
-Only coffee, started in 1820, continues to be a growth market.
+Only coffee started in 1820, continues to be a growing market.
 Therefore, the fact that Hawai’i is the only US state that grows cacao commercially is promising!

-Cacao trees are grown on all of the four major islands.
+Cacao trees are grown on all of four major islands.

 Interesting fact: In their unprocessed form, Cacao seeds are believed to contain some of the highest levels of antioxidants and magnesium in nature.
 A literal superfood!